 God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

-As far as I can tell, the vast majority of Renewalists believe the tithe is commanded for them.
+As far as I can tell, the vast majority of Renewalists (Pentecostals, Charismatics, and Neo-Charismatics) believe that the tithe is commanded of them.
+Tithing has been so ingrained in them that many just assume that tithing is equal to giving an offering.
 But they are not being taught correctly; they are getting beat down and guilt-tripped with the law.
 No wonder few believers give regularly.
+Confusion reigns.

 Most of this post will make church leaders upset, until the end, when they will be made very happy.

 The NIV is used here.
 If you would like to see the following verses in many translations and in their contexts, please go to biblegateway.com.

 For clarity and conciseness, let me number my points.

 1..
 Ancient Israel was a theocracy living under the Sinai covenant and its laws.

 The bigger context for why the tithe-tax came about is important.

 God was king over ancient Israel (Ps.
 5:2; 44:4; 84:3; Is.
 43:15; 44:6), and he established religion his way, complete with priests and Levites to carry out religious duties (Exod.
 19 and the rest of the Torah).